Trading Chart Patterns – A complete guide covering 34 essential chart patterns used in forex, crypto, and stock trading for technical analysis

 • How to Trade: take entry when the price breaks above the resistance level.
 Keep your stop loss below the resistance level after the breakout, and take profit above the previous high.

-The opposite of an ascending triangle chart pattern, this pattern forms when the price is in a downtrend but creates a lower high, and starts consolidation in a triangle form.
+The opposite of an ascending triangle chart patterns, this pattern forms when the price is in a downtrend but creates a lower high, and starts consolidation in a triangle form.

 • How to Trade: take a Sell when the price breaks below the support level.
 Keep your stop loss above the previous high and your take profit below the previous low.